21 Incredible DC in Winter Events For You to Experience This Season

 Washington, D.C.
 Travel Resources

 Your Washington, D.C. vacation doesn’t have to be stressful.
 We’ve got the resources you need to plan your trip and make the most out of your time in the city and surrounding area.
-If this is your first time to the capital region, check out our Washington, D.C. trip planner and itineraries.
+If this is your first time in the capital region, check out our Washington, D.C. trip planner and itineraries.

 For transportation, check out our D.C. driving guide and our guide on how to ride the metro.
 For those flying in, you’ll want to read our guides to BWI, DCA and IAD airports.